-“Sophia is a passionate baker who has run sourdough classes in our home, a vague dream we had had for several years became a possibility when we saw there was a real need in our community for bread delivery.
+“Sofia is a passionate baker who has run sourdough classes in our home, a vague dream we had had for several years became a possibility when we saw there was a real need in our community for bread delivery.
 Crouch End is a lovely community and we made a bunch of new neighbourhood friends during lockdown with people were saying ‘we can’t leave the house please can you make us bread’.

 “We offered to bake a neighbour some bread and went round and dropped it off.
-The look on his face when he saw the loaf and the look on Sophia’s face, it just felt right.
+The look on his face when he saw the loaf and the look on Sofia’s face, it just felt right.
 The stars aligned.”